 Commercial Real Estate Acquisitions and Dispositions, Options and Lease Transactions.

 We represent buyers and sellers in the acquisition and disposition of commercial, office, retail, and industrial properties from preparation of letters of intent, options, purchase agreements, escrow instructions, disclosures, inspection reviews, assignments and acquisition financing through close of escrow and post closing transactions.
 We represent landlords and tenants in commerial, retail and office leasing, tenant improvement/work letter agreements, mortgageable lease provisions, subordination and attornments, assignments, subleases, cancellations, terminations, buy-outs, expansions, rights of first offer and rights of first refusal.
-We also negotiate sale-leasebacks, ground leases, lease guarantees and alternative security deposits including letters of credit.
+We also negotiate and draft ground leases and sale-leaseback transactions.

 Real Estate Portfolio Acquisitions, Dispositions and Management.